karsumit94/andrewholsted.github.io/_posts/2013-02-28-Authenticating-with-the-GitHub-API.md

 Now give the application a name, main URL, and callback URL.
 The callback URL is where GitHub will redirect your users to after they successfully login.
 It has to be on the same domain as your main URL.
-Also, it needs to be a valid http:// URL.
+It also needs to be a valid http:// URL.
 GitHub won't accept 'localhost', 'your mom', etc..

 ![New-GitHub-Application][2]